 That was before Washington passed the American Recovery and Reinvestment Act, which includes billions of dollars aimed at stimulating green businesses.
 The stimulus act included $16.8 billion to encourage energy efficiency and renewable energy, and nearly $1 billion targeting green job training.
 Other legislation now pending could provide additional stimulus to green businesses, including setting national standards for renewable energy and efficiency, and capping carbon emissions.

-If you have specialized skills, it’s an interesting job market, with fast growth in fields like solar energy and other renewable energy sources that need people with engineering and technical skills.
-But professionals without specific environmental job backgrounds–such as architects and project managers–also have skills that can be transferred with some retraining, according to Paul Hannam, co-founder of Bright Green Talent, an environmental talent search and recruiting firm.
+If you have specialized skills, it's an interesting job market, with fast growth in fields like solar energy and other renewable energy sources that need people with engineering and technical skills.
+But professionals without specific environmental job backgrounds--such as architects and project managers--also have skills that can be transferred with some retraining, according to Paul Hannam, co-founder of Bright Green Talent, an environmental talent search and recruiting firm.

 "Most of the jobs of a technical nature will take people without direct environmental experience and then retrain them," he says.
 "A good engineer can easily learn the skills.
 It's better to have good engineering experience from manufacturing cars, for example, than to be an engineer with a weak track record from the solar industry."

 Hannam foresees strong demand for non-technical people coming from outside the environmental field.
-“Every business needs accounting, human resources and marketing people,” he says.
-“The market is very new, so very few come with direct experience at green companies.
-The most important thing is to have a track record of performance and skills than can transition to an environmental business.”
+"Every business needs accounting, human resources and marketing people," he says.
+"The market is very new, so very few come with direct experience at green companies.
+The most important thing is to have a track record of performance and skills that can transition to an environmental business."

 The U.S. Conference of Mayors report surveyed a range of green job markets, and identified strong growth potential in renewable power generation, residential and commercial retrofitting, renewable transportation fuels and professional services.
-(Download a copy of the report here [pdf file].)

-If you don’t have direct experience in green business, consider getting training or certification.
+If you don't have direct experience in green business, consider getting training or certification.
 For example, the Leadership in Energy and Environmental Design (LEED) offers a certification program leading to a credential as a green building specialist.
 LEED Accredited Professionals can advise on green building projects for architects, designers and developers on environmentally sustainable buildings.
-(Information on accreditation programs can be found at The Green Building Certification Institute.
+(Information on accreditation programs can be found at the Green Building Certification Institute.